Nardwacht/assessment-sition/README.md

 For the classnames I will use the Figma document as closely as possible, because it makes it easy to reference and not having to come up with names is always good for a developer. ;)

 ### 2. Creating the NavBar

-Making a sticky navigation was fairly straightforward, just apply position:sticky to it and make sure it is always visible with z-index.
+Making a sticky navigation was fairly straightforward, just apply position:sticky to it and make sure it is always visible with `z-index`.

 Figuring out how to make the navbar scrollable was something different though.
-To remove the scrollbars, it is common practice to use ::webkit-scrollbar, but that was not allowed here.
+To remove the scrollbars, it is common practice to use `::webkit-scrollbar`, but that was not allowed here.
-Eventually I made it scrollable by setting "overflow: auto" and by setting "scrollbar-width: none" so that the bar wasn't visible anymore.
+Eventually I made it scrollable by setting `overflow: auto` and by setting `scrollbar-width: none` so that the bar wasn't visible anymore.

 The navbar also has a small arrow/triangle below it on the desktop viewport which I just couldn't get to work, so for times' sake I left it out.

 ### 3. Creating the product listing

 The first thought I had when seeing this in Figma was "I need a grid layout for this", so I did.
-I created a container element called "product-list" so that I can fill it with products.
+I created a container element called `product-list` so that I can fill it with products.
 Each product card has the same structure, some labels, an image and some product information like the brand, title and (discounted) price.

 After this, it was time to style these elements.
 Keeping the mobile-first principle in mind, I started with the mobile viewport as a baseline.
 It is way easier to scale up than to scale down after all.

 All tablet or desktop specific rules will overwrite this baseline by using media queries later on.
 The navbar has a different color scheme on desktop for example, and the font sizes change on the different viewports.
-The amount of items in the grid also changes of course, so I had to change the grid-column for that.
+The amount of items in the grid also changes of course, so I had to change the `grid-column` for that.

 ### 4. Creating the product detail page